 Code of Confidentiality Acceptance Form

-I have been given a copy of and have read and understood the Practice’s Code of Confidentiality.
+I have been given a copy of and can confirm I have read and understood the content of the Practice’s Code of Confidentiality.

+I understand that I am bound by a duty of confidentiality and agree to adhere to the Code of Conduct at all times.

 I understand that I must seek guidance from the Information Governance Team or my Line Manager if any part of this policy is not clear to me.